Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

     - The player cannot have more than two units with the same type of weapon.
 (2020/10/13)
         - Boulders, Blowguns and Throwing Weapons are counted as different types.
         - For example, if two unit have fists equipped, then other units can't use a fist.
+	- **When attacking undead units**, you may not use lv.
+10 weapons (typically Baldur and Silver ones) and other weapons named "Baldur/Silver xx" (lv.
+16 bow, xbow).
+(2020/10/21)
 - **Objection Clause**
     - If there are reinforcements,
         - the boss can only be killed when # of enemies <= min{5, # of allies} (since killing Knights and Golems might be too time consuming);